 The Endangered Wildlife Trust (EWT) is a nonprofit organisation that works to conserving threatened species and ecosystems in southern Africa to the benefit of all people.

-EWT seeks to appoint a Conservation Canine Project Coordinator for the Wildlife in Trade Programme, to be based in Johannesburg.
+EWT seeks to appoint a Senior Manager for Species Conservation, based in Modderfontein, Johannesburg.

-- Experience of working with a wide variety of role-players, including intergovernmental agencies, government officials (including those with an environmental and law enforcement mandate), NGOs, the private sector, communities, staff and volunteers
+- Experience of working with a diversity of role-players in the conservation arena, including intergovernmental agencies, government officials, conservation/environmental organisations, the private sector, communities, staff and volunteers

 - Demonstrated ability in conceiving and developing new areas of work

-- Self-motivation and pro-activity, administrative skills, organisational skills, and the proven ability to work under pressure
+- A high degree of self-motivation and pro-activity, excellent administrative skills, excellent organisation skills, and the proven ability to work under pressure

 - Administrative skills and good organisation skills